Billings County, North Dakota: Politics

 Billings County voters have been traditionally Republican.
-In each of the last five elections (as of 2020) the Republican candidate has received over seventy percent of the county's vote.
+In each of the last seven elections (as of 2024) the Republican candidate has received over seventy percent of the county's vote.
 However, it has some third party or independent interest.
 Billings county gave Ross Perot over twenty percent of the vote in his 1992 and 1996 campaigns.
-It gave Pat Buchanan approximately six percent when he ran as the Reform Party's candidate in 2000.
+Pat Buchanan received approximately six percent of the vote when he ran as the Reform Party's candidate in 2000.

 Recreation

 The Bully Pulpit Golf Course is located three miles south of Medora and the Maah Daah Hey Trail single track non-motorized trail starts 30 miles south of Medora.